ssmiller25/toolbox/README.md

-# Cloud Native Toolbox
+# Steve Miller's Toolbox

-A Toolbox of utilities that can be used in a cloud-native environment.
-Mostly focused on the Devops Toolchain and how various CNCF projects can be leveraged to address potential solutions at each step (or across steps)
+A variety of tools and configurations that I find useful.
+Most follow a Unix phylosophy of small, relatively independent tools that can be applied quickly.

 ## Directory Layout